pdjr-signalk-plugins/range-monitor/README.md

 which raises notifications based on one or more path values.

-The real-time values of one or more user-specified paths are compared against user-defined thresholds and notifications raised as these boundaries are encountered.
+The real-time values of one or more user-specified paths are compared against user-defined thresholds and Signal K notifications raised as these boundaries are encountered.

 Thanks are due to Scott Bender for his [signalk-simple-notifications](https://github.com/sbender9/signalk-simple-notifications)